 Population-based health research that makes a difference

-The Institute for Clinical Evaluative Sciences (ICES) leads cutting-edge studies that evaluate health care delivery and outcomes.
+ICES leads cutting-edge studies that evaluate health care delivery and outcomes.
 ICES researchers access a vast and secure array of Ontario’s health-related data, including population-based health surveys, anonymous patient records, and clinical and administrative databases.
 ICES is recognized as a leader in maintaining the privacy and security of health information.

 World-class research teams